Ikibooru (demo) (src)

 Inspired by boorus like that of Danbooru, Ikibooru aims to be more generic in that you are able to host files of any kind.
 Photographs, music, drawings, videos, video game maps, and porn I guess.

-Ikibooru features a complete installer for Linux systems, but should also support most Unix-like systems.
+Ikibooru's core is written purely in Lua and features a complete installer for Linux systems, but should support most Unix-like systems.

 Planned features in order of decreasing priority: